zetabotco/blog-en/site/content/blog/10-essential-customer-service-skills-you-can-boost-with.md

 author: Rizky Oktiano
 title: 10 Essential Customer Service Skills You Can Boost with AI
 metaTitle: "Enhancing Essential Customer Service Skills with AI: A Top 10 Guide"
-metaDescription: " Discover the Crucial Role of AI in Modern Customer service.
+metaDescription: '"Uncover the Vital Role of AI in Modern Customer Service.
-  Explore 10 essential customer service skills and how AI transforms your customer services"
+  Discover How AI Transforms 10 Essential Customer Service Skills'
 intro: >
   Customer service is crucial for businesses to maintain customer satisfaction and loyalty.
 It involves providing support and assistance before, during, and